 Nearly all of the Center's net assets are invested in capital assets net of related debt.
 Capital assets include building, land and equipment.
-Of the total net position, \$1,432,279 is assigned for adult programs, secondary programs that are not state reimbursable and the Capital Projects Fund.
+Of the total fund balance, \$1,470,587 is assigned for adult programs, secondary programs that are not state reimbursable and the Capital Projects Fund.
 The unrestricted deficit relates to short and long-term liabilities necessary to fund payroll, compensated absences, net pension liability and deferred revenues in excess of current assets and investments.